Netiwit Chotiphatphaisal: Urban justice

 Netiwit has been an outspoken advocate for urban justice, particularly in opposing the gentrification of neighborhoods surrounding Chulalongkorn University.
-In June 2020, he and other Chulalongkorn University students demonstrated against the university’s plan to demolish the Chao Mae Tubtim Shrine, a Taoist sea goddess shrine located near campus, to make way for condominiums.
+In June 2020, he and other Chulalongkorn University students demonstrated the university’s plan to demolish the Chao Mae Tubtim Shrine, a Taoist sea goddess shrine located near campus, to make way for condominiums.
 Arguing that the shrine represented the last surviving heritage of the Sam Yan community, he quoted Oscar Wilde’s phrase that “the cynic knows the price of everything and the value of nothing.”

 In 2021, as president of the Chulalongkorn University Student Union, Netiwit and his peers raised banners in front of the historic Scala Theatre, protesting its demolition.
 The Scala, once the largest standalone cinema in Southeast Asia, was widely regarded as a cultural landmark.
-He criticized Chulalongkorn University for acting “less like an institute of higher learning and more like a big business.”
+He criticized University for acting “less like an institute of higher learning and more like a big business.”

-In 2023, Netiwit produced the documentary The Last Breath of Sam Yan, which chronicles students’ and community members’ struggle to preserve the Chao Mae Tubtim Shrine against demolition plans by Chulalongkorn University.
+In 2023, Netiwit produced the documentary The Last Breath of Sam Yan, which chronicles students’ and community members’ struggle to preserve the Chao Mae Tubtim Shrine demolition plans by Chulalongkorn University.
 The film situates the shrine’s defense within broader debates about gentrification and the erasure of cultural heritage in Bangkok.
 It received positive reviews from international media, including The Guardian and Nikkei Asia, and was screened at House Sam Yan and the Doc Club and Pub.
 The documentary has since been recognized as part of Bangkok’s wider struggle for urban justice.